Black Chronicles: Photography, Race and Difference in Victorian Britain

 Contributors

 Renée Mussai is an independent curator, writer, and scholar of visual culture.
-Formerly senior curator and head of collection at Autograph, she is currently senior research associate at the Visual Identities in Art and Design Research Centre (VIAD), University of Johannesburg, associate lecturer at University of the Arts London, and chair of the Deutsche Börse Photography Foundation.
-Her publications include Eyes That Commit: A Visual Gathering, and several award-winning artist monographs.
+Formerly senior curator and head of collection at Autograph, she is currently senior research associate at the Visual Identities in Art and Design Research Centre (VIAD), University of Johannesburg, visiting lecturer at University of the Arts London and Sotheby’s Insitute of Art, guest curator at the Barnes Foundation, and chair of the Deutsche Börse Photography Foundation’s advisory council.
+Her publications include the sole-authored Eyes That Commit: A Visual Gathering (forthcoming) and several award-winning artist monographs and other edited volumes.

-Texts by Paul Gilroy, Stuart Hall, Lola Jaye, Neelika Jayawardane, Mark Sealy, and Val Wilmer.
+Texts by Caroline Bressey, Henry Louis Gates Jr., Paul Gilroy, Stuart Hall, M. Neelika Jayawardane, Lola Jaye, Renée Mussai, Mark Sealy and Val Wilmer.

 Product Specification